microsoft/Azure-Synapse-Connectivity-Checker/README.md

 	SubscriptionID = 'de41dc76-xxxx-xxxx-xxxx-xxxx'  # Subscription ID where Synapse Workspace is located DedicatedSQLPoolDBName = ''  # Add here DB name you are testing connection.
 If you keep it empty it will test connectivity agains master DB
 	ServerlessPoolDBName = ''  # Add here DB name you are testing connection.
 If you keep it empty it will test connectivity agains master DB
-	DisableAnonymousTelemetry = $false  # Set as $true if you don't want to send anonymous usage data to Microsoft }
+}

 $FilePath = 'C:\TEMP\Synapse-TestConnection.ps1'